What do governors do?

 What training do governors get with Harris?

-Our outstanding Harris Teaching School provides a Governor Training Programme.
-This ensures you are trained and equipped to perform your role as a Governor.
+To assist you in your journey as Governor, our outstanding Harris Teaching School provides a training programme designed to ensure you are trained and equipped to perform your role as a Governor to the fullest.

-We have expert trainers to help you with topics including understanding school budgets, curriculum, safeguarding, Ofsted, codes of practice, special educational needs (SEN) and the importance of effective data in assessment and evaluation.
+Our expert trainers help you with topics including understanding school budgets, curriculum, safeguarding, Ofsted, codes of practice, special educational needs (SEN) and the importance of effective data in assessment and evaluation.
 This means you can be sure you’re up to date with national changes in education and know what’s required to support academies in raising standards.

 How long will I be a governor for?